ryanczm/Analytic-Musings/_posts/2022-09-24-thinking-about-thinking.md

 These fields encompass markets, finance, economics, history, etc, any kind of field where the aim is to model decisions made by actor's.

-A node is a decision made by an actor or a group of actors with a motivation.
-A bundle of who/what/why.
-A link between nodes is a temporal/causal link as one node propagates another (why).
-A situation is a grouping of nodes and links, that evolves over time.

-The key skill is to understand a **"situation"**:
+A node is a decision/action performed by an actor in a point in time.
+A situation or history, is the interplay of actors actions over time, as their actions propagate and cause one another.
+The key skill is to understand a **"situation"** by putting yourself in the actors perspective/shoes and understanding why they did something.

 * Understanding the "who" - Identifying the actors in this situation.
-Identify the groups (by actions/motives), then recursively split similar to what is done in the SD framework in a top-down fashion.
+These can be groups of people.
+Or people.
-* Understanding the "what/how" - What actions are they taking or have taken?
+* Understanding the "what/how" - Identifying the action they take.
 Visualising them performing the action.
-* Understanding the "why" - There are two parts to the why.
-First is the connectiong action (node) that caused this current one, second is the reason of the actor for the decision.
-They are the same.
-We can chain why to work backwards/forwards to connect actions together in a situation.
+This can be connected to the deterministic/semi-deterministic frameworks, as any action is a function of these.
+* Understanding the "why" - Identify the previous connecting node/action that propagated the current, and the reasoning/perspective of the actor, aka why the actor performed that action, by putting yourself in their shoes.

 The trick is to connect to identify who, and figure out why.
-Then connect nodes across time to understand how the situation has evolved.
+Then connect nodes across time to understand how the situation/interplay has evolved.
 Working backwards and forwards.

 Thus, it boils down to applying **who/what/why** in a systematic fashion to understand **situations**.
 Focus on **why/reason** being the glue.